nushell/nushell.github.io/book/commands/math_product.md

 ## Examples

-Get the product of a list of numbers
+Compute the product of a list of numbers
 ```shell
 > [2 3 3 4] | math product
 ```